The Black Market (Rise Against album): Release

 The Black Market's first single, "I Don't Want to Be Here Anymore", reached number twenty-one on the Billboard Hot Rock Songs chart, their lowest peak single since the inception of chart in 2009.
 The single did find more success on the Alternative Songs and Mainstream Rock charts, peaking at numbers thirteen and five respectively.
 Internationally, "I Don't Want to Be Here Anymore" peaked at number ninety-two on the Canadian Hot 100, and number sixty-nine on Australia's Top 100 Singles Chart, Rise Against's only single to chart within the top 100 in Australia.
 The Black Market's second single, "Tragedy + Time", did not chart on the Hot Rock Songs chart, but it did peak at number twenty-six and twenty-eight on the Alternative Songs and Mainstream Rock charts respectively.
 "The Eco-Terrorist in Me" was released as a separate 7-inch single on April 18, 2015, coinciding with Record Store Day.
-The song featured two B-sides: the previously unreleased "About Damn Time" and "We Will Never Forget", a spoken word performance by American journalist Bill Potter.
+The song featured two B-sides: the previously unreleased "About Damn Time" and "We Will Never Forget", a spoken word performance by American journalist Will Potter.

 Accompanying music videos were shot for the two singles.
-The video for "I Don't Want to Be Here Anymore" features documentary-style footage of Chicago residents discussing gun violence in the city, overlaid with statistics about several acts of global violence, including the Mexican Drug War, the Chibok schoolgirls kidnapping, and animal poaching.
+The video for "I Don't Want to Be Here Anymore" features documentary-style footage of Chicago residents discussing gun violence in the city, overlaid with statistics about several acts of global violence, including the Mexican drug war, the Chibok schoolgirls kidnapping, and animal poaching.
 The "Tragedy + Time" video features the band performing amidst a series of white blocks as darkened shadows blur their image.
 These clips are interspersed with clips of a naked redheaded woman kneeling in front of the same blocks.
 Rise Against also produced a video for "People Live Here" despite it not being a single.
 The video follows the daily lives of a businessman and a man living on low income.
 According to Radio.com, the video criticizes people who insulate themselves from the lives of others by remaining in their own bubble.

 For its 6th anniversary, the band released an expanded version of the album on July 15, 2020, which included the Japanese bonus track "Escape Artist" and the B-sides from "The Eco-Terrorist in Me" Single.